alephjs/alephjs.org/pages/docs/advanced-features/custom-head.md

 }
 ```

-or use it in the page components:
+or customize head in the page components:

 ```jsx
 import React from "https://esm.sh/react"